cse416-the-knicks/voter-analysis-viewer/README.md

 - Rajvir Ghumman - rajvir.ghumman@stonybrook.edu
 - Sean Moore - sean.moore@stonybrook.edu

+## Next Steps
+As of the final presentation the following are items that should be done, but we did not have sufficient time to improve upon by the end of the semester:

+- Optimize our Gingles Chart for Texas by one of the following
+ - Render it once into an image
+ - Use the GPU to do it with WebGL
+ - Use Canvas

+- Update our relevant documents including our class diagram and DB Schema

 ## Voting Machine Google Sheets
 We source our voting machine data from the class-wide Voting Machine Spreadsheet, and we fetch it through a script in `/data_common/scripts/`, it's called `download_latest_voting_machine_sheet.py`,